destie/Image_Classification_Quickstart_Guide/README.md

 # Image_Classification_Quickstart_Guide
-Quick walkthrough of how to set up a classification model in tensorflow.
+Quick walkthrough of how to set up a classification model in tensorflow for my students in the Loew lab (And elsewhere - should you find this helpful!).

 The following guide is intended for students in the Loew lab (And others who find this useful) to be able to quickly put together a model.
 This hopefully provides a useful framework and explanation for why things are the way they are in this model.